Menu

 Monetary Limit

-In Small Claims Court there is a limit to the amount you can recover.
+In Small Claims Court, there is a limit to the amount you can recover.
 This amount is called the monetary limit.
 The monetary limit is currently $50,000.
-You may claim in excess of the monetary limit but the maximum that can be awarded is still $50,000.
-If you use Small Claims Court to claim for the maximum amount you cannot start another action in Small Claims Court or any other court to recover more money related to the same claim.
+You may claim more than the monetary limit, but the maximum that can be awarded is still $50,000.
+To recover more than the monetary limit, you must instead start your claim in the Court of King’s Bench.
+You will not be able to start a separate claim to recover an amount above the limit.
+Matters in Small Claims Court can be transferred to the Court of King’s Bench if necessary, however.

 Types of Claims